Alaska Bar Exam

 Alaska Bar Exam Dates and Application

-The Alaska bar exam is administered on the last Tuesday, Wednesday, and Thursday in February and July.
-Late fees are non-refundable.
-Application instructions can be found on the Alaska Bar Association Website.
+The Alaska bar exam is administered on the last Tuesday and Wednesday of February and July.
+Dates, deadlines, fees, and application materials are on the Alaska Bar Association Admissions site.

 Grading